muhme/joomla-branches-tester/README.md

 scripts/test.sh 44 tests/System/integration/administrator/components/com_actionlogs/Actionlogs.cy.js
 ```

+:imp: When running all Joomla System Tests, the first step executed is the `Installation.cy.js`.
+  If there were any extensions previously installed,
+  this can lead to inconsistencies between the file system and the database.

 ### Cypress GUI System Tests

 If a test specification fails, it is often helpful to watch the test in the browser and